venky352/Nalamdana/README.md

 - Teenagers in this age group are going through several **physical and mental changes** and that makes them particularly **vulnerable** to external influences.
 Some of them get exposed to **alcohol or drugs**, some face **child abuse** and other evils.
 - Hence, Nalamdana tries to educate them about hygiene, sex education, safety, recognizing their potential and setting future goals.

-With this vision, they have already tried distributing smalls handbooks about these topics in schools, but have been refused by school administration citing reasons such as sexual content.
+With this vision, they have already tried distributing smalls handbooks about these topics in schools, but have been **refused by school authorities** citing reasons such as sexual content.
 An online platform will enable them to overcome these restrictions.
-A fun and interactive platform would make the learning process interactive, and help in gaining popularity.
+A fun and interactive platform would make the learning process interactive, and help in gaining popularity, thereby making **necessary education accessible** as well.

 3. Innovation
 -------------